mybot-organization/mybot/.github/CONTRIBUTING.md

 ### Lint, formatting...

-The project use [pyright](https://github.com/microsoft/pyright) for static type checking, [black](https://github.com/psf/black) for general formatting, [isort](https://github.com/PyCQA/isort) for import sorting, [bandit](https://github.com/PyCQA/bandit) for security scans, and [pylint](https://github.com/pylint-dev/pylint) for static code analyses.
+The project use [pyright](https://github.com/microsoft/pyright) for static type checking and [ruff](https://github.com/astral-sh/ruff) for general formatting, import sorting, security scans and static code analyses.

 Please use these tool to avoid Github Actions failure. [tox](https://github.com/tox-dev/tox) can be used to run every checks before committing by running `tox`.